 What Are The Differences: DSL vs Cable vs Fiber

 Watch the video comparison between DSL vs Cable vs Fiber internet service, below.
-This is a useful video full of information if you are;
+This is a useful video full of information if you;

-- Having trouble deciding what type of internet service suits your needs.
+- Need help deciding what type of internet service suits your personal or business needs.

-- Considering a change / upgrade to your internet service or ISP, but not sure if it’s worth it.
+- Are considering a change / upgrade to your internet service or ISP, but not sure if it’s worth it.

 - Want to know the disadvantages / advantages of each different type of internet connection.